Listings magazine

-Sells of the 14-day published listings magazines in Germany.
+Sales of the fortnightly listings magazines in Germany.

-A listings magazine is a magazine which is largely dedicated to information about the upcoming week's events such as broadcast programming, music, clubs, theatre and film information.
+A listings magazine is a publication largely dedicated to publishing information about the upcoming week's events, including broadcast programming, concerts, clubs, theatre performances, and film showings.

-The BBC's Radio Times was the world's first listings magazine founded in 1923 to compete with daily newspapers, which had hitherto fulfilled that role.
-In 1932, New York's Cue was the first city-specific listings magazine.
+The BBC's Radio Times was the world's first listings magazine, founded in 1923 to compete with daily newspapers, which had previously fulfilled that role.
+In 1932, New York's Cue became the first city-specific listings magazine.

-With the expansion of broadcast media many other listings followed, expanding the format to include columns about media production and personalities, such as TV Hebdo (Québec) in Canada, TV Guide in the US and hundreds of others worldwide.
-Broadcast guides are normally published either with a Saturday or Sunday newspaper or are published weekly or fortnightly.
-It has become a highly competitive area of publishing.
+With the expansion of broadcast media, other listings followed, expanding the format to include columns on media production and personalities, such as TV Hebdo (Québec) in Canada and TV Guide in the United States.
+Broadcast guides are normally published as supplements to Saturday or Sunday newspapers, or are issued weekly or fortnightly.
+This has become a highly competitive area of publishing.

-Other listings magazines have started from a primary base in cultural events, such as Time Out magazine in the UK.
-Most major cities worldwide have one or many more such publications.
+Other listings magazines originated from a focus on cultural events, such as Time Out magazine in the UK.
+Most major cities worldwide have one or more such publications.

-During the 1970s and 1980s, many of these magazines, in the UK at least, played a progressive role as part of the alternative press and had a reputation for leftward leaning investigative and campaigning journalism.
-They were some of the first consumer magazines to carry lists of "agitprop" events.
-City Limits was one of the outspoken of UK-based listings magazines but almost all followed Time Outs lead of including space for lesbian and gay events and clubs.
-In certain areas of the UK, which were previously dominated by the old guard "conservative leaning" regional newspapers, this was the first time that gay issues were put on a par with others: this was particularly true of Bristol's Venue, Southampton's Due South Magazine, and to a lesser extent Manchester's City Life where the local press (Manchester Evening News) had been at times at least, a little more tolerant.
+During the 1970s and 1980s, these magazines, particularly in the UK, played a progressive role as part of the alternative press and gained a reputation for leftward leaning investigative and campaigning journalism.
+They were among the first consumer magazines to carry lists of "agitprop" events.
+City Limits was one of the most outspoken of UK-based listings magazines but almost all followed Time Outs lead in dedicating space to lesbian and gay events and clubs.
+In areas of the UK that had previously been dominated by regional newspapers with a conservative editorial stance, this represented the first time that gay issues received comparable coverage.
+This was particularly true of Bristol's Venue, Southampton's Due South Magazine, and, to a lesser extent, Manchester's City Life, where the local press (Manchester Evening News) had been, at times, more tolerant.

-In Italy the most important listing magazine has always been TV Sorrisi e Canzoni, with a weekly circulation of over 2 million in the late 80s.
+In Italy, the most important listings magazine has been TV Sorrisi e Canzoni, which reached a weekly circulation of over 2 million during the late 1980s.